wursha/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when the driver turns.
+One potential shortcoming would be what would happen when the driver turns (curves and changing region of interest not included in the model).

-Another shortcoming could be lightning conditions.
+Another shortcoming could be changing lightning conditions.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to include curves into the pipeline.
+A possible improvement would be to include curves and adaptive viewing angle (region of interest) into the pipeline.

-Another potential improvement could be to experiment with different color spaces.
+Another potential improvement could be to experiment with different color spaces that are not dependant on the lightning conditions (HSV).